MarthaTN/git-practice-martha/README.md

-# git-practice-martha
+# Git Practice – Martha

-My personal Git practice repository for learning Git and GitHub step by step.
+This repository is my personal practice space for learning Git and GitHub.

+## What I am practicing
+- Cloning repositories
+- Making commits
+- Pushing changes
+- Creating branches
+- Opening pull requests

+## My goal
+To become confident using Git as a developer and contributor.